shapesmusic/Shapes-Basics-Draft/writing/colloq.md

 and, beginning with this fingering, you can move into any other shape, and start on any other note.

 This is a really tangible example, literally, of what results from a change in conceptual priorities, and from having more flexible concepts.
-If you've had music lessons that see the keyboard as an extension of more traditional concepts, you would start by learning a "C" scale.
+If you've had music levels that see the keyboard as an extension of more traditional concepts, you would start by learning a "C" scale.
 You'd put your farthest left fingers on some Cs, and go from there, crossing your thumbs under at different times so that you'll also end with your farthest right fingers on Cs.

 Crossing the thumbs under at different times usually takes some getting used to, but you can do the same thing on D, or E...